Life Threatening Medical or Psychological Emergency

 On-campus emergencies are responded to by both University Police and Geneseo First Response.

 If you have been sexually assaulted and need transportation to a hospital, call SART (Sexual Assault Reponse Team) 585-237-8860.

 In case of a non-life threatening crisis situation, Health & Counseling is staffed with clinicians (physician, licensed nurse practitioners, and psychologists) during the following hours:

 Monday & Thursday, 8 a.m. – 7 p.m.

 Tuesday, Wednesday, & Friday, 8 a.m. - 5 p.m.

 (We are closed Fridays, 9 - 10 a.m. for staff meetings)

 Summers, Holidays, & Breaks: Monday-Friday, 8 a.m. – 4:00 p.m.

 In the event of a non-life threatening crisis situation occurring during these times, students may walk-in or call Health Services (for medical situations) at 585-245-5736 or Counseling Services (for psychological situations) at 585-245-5716.
 For more information about urgent care services, visit the Our Services pages for Health Services and Counseling Services.

-Students can also leave a secure message for a Health Services or Counseling Services clinican who they have seen in the past at the student health portal, myhealth.geneseo.edu.
+Students can also leave a secure message for any Health Services or Counseling Services professional staff member at the student health portal, myhealth.geneseo.edu.
 We do NOT recommend this option for those requiring prompt assistance, as staff have access to these messages during business hours only.
 Also, please keep in mind that staff schedules/availability may vary; however, we do strive to respond to secure messages within one business day when possible.